Email Marketing for Solo Founders: Realistic Strategies for One-Person SaaS

 Not all email marketing activities provide equal value.
 When you're constrained, you need to be ruthless about prioritization.
 Here's what actually matters, in order:

 Transactional emails come first.
-These aren't optional—password resets, email verification, payment receipts, subscription changes.
+These aren't optional---password resets, email verification, payment receipts, subscription changes.
 They need to work, look professional, and actually reach inboxes.
 This is table stakes, not marketing, but you need to handle it.
 Time investment: a few hours once, then basically never again.

 One welcome email comes second.
 Not a welcome sequence.
 One email that arrives when someone signs up, welcomes them, tells them what to do next, and sets expectations.
 This single email does more work than most elaborate sequences because literally everyone sees it.
 Make it good, make it personal, make it helpful.
 Time investment: 30-60 minutes to write, then it runs forever.

 A simple onboarding sequence comes third.
 Three to five emails, spread over their first week or two, focused entirely on getting them to experience value in your product.
 Each email should have one clear action.
 This sequence probably accounts for a significant chunk of your activation rate, and it runs automatically.
 Time investment: 2-3 hours to write, then it runs forever.
+Our guide on how to create a SaaS onboarding email sequence has a step-by-step framework that works well for solo founders.

 One re-engagement email comes fourth.
 When someone hasn't logged in for a while (you define what "a while" means for your product), send them a check-in.
 "Hey, noticed you haven't been around.
 Is there anything I can help with?"
 This single email recovers more users than elaborate win-back campaigns.
 Time investment: 15 minutes to write, runs forever.

-Everything else—newsletters, promotional campaigns, elaborate sequences, A/B testing, complex segmentation—is optional until your fundamentals are solid and you have genuine time to spare.
+Everything else---newsletters, promotional campaigns, elaborate sequences, A/B testing, complex segmentation---is optional until your fundamentals are solid and you have genuine time to spare.
 Which might be never, and that's okay.

 The Solo Founder's Unfair Advantage

 There's something solo founders have that larger companies spend millions trying to fake: authenticity.
 When your users get an email from you, it's actually from you.
-Not a marketing team pretending to be a founder, not a carefully crafted corporate voice—just you.
+Not a marketing team pretending to be a founder, not a carefully crafted corporate voice---just you.

 This matters more than you might think.
 Readers can tell the difference.
 They've received thousands of marketing emails that feel corporate, polished, and ultimately forgettable.
 An email that sounds like a real person wrote it during their lunch break stands out precisely because it's genuine.

 Lean into this.
 Write like you talk.
 Use contractions.
 Have opinions.
 Admit when things are imperfect.
 Tell stories from your actual experience building the product.
 Reference real conversations you've had with customers.
-Your emails don't need to be polished—they need to be real.
+Your emails don't need to be polished---they need to be real.

 Side note: this also means you can write emails in 10 minutes instead of spending hours on "brand voice guidelines."
 Win-win.